 Here are some of the main goals you can set for social media:

 - Boosting brand awareness

 - Conversion optimization

-You can use Kontentino’s Insights and Reporting tool to get a detailed, unified look into how well your social media is performing.
+You can use Kontentino’s analytics tool to get a detailed, unified look into how well your social media is performing.

 Figure out your audience